-The EBA considers a pan-European collaborative effort as the best way forward to respond positively to this call for action.
+The EBA considered a pan-European collaborative effort as the best way forward to respond positively to this call for action.

-To contribute to this collaborative supply side effort, the EBA has launched an open forum to broaden the exchange with all stakeholders on this topic and to provide input into the upcoming instant payment scheme discussion in Europe.
+To contribute to this collaborative supply side effort, the EBA has been hosting an open forum in March 2015 to broaden the exchange with all stakeholders on this topic and to provide input into the upcoming instant payment scheme discussion in Europe.

 The aim of this forum is to foster a practitioners’ dialogue amongst payment service providers and users at a pan-European level on instant payment service requirements.
 This dialogue is seen as a key step towards creating the user engagement and readiness needed for a successful end-to-end roll-out of instant payments.